mackron/miniaudio/README.md

 ABI compatibility is not guaranteed between versions so take care if compiling as a DLL/SO.
 The suggested way to integrate miniaudio is by adding it directly to your source tree.

 You can also use CMake if that's your preference.
-This will recognize the `vorbisfile` and `opusfile` targets for the purpose of the libvorbis and libopus decoding backends in the `extras/decoders` folder.
-If these targets are unavailable, it will fall back to using `find_library()` in an attempt to find a system-installed version.
-As a last resort it will look for the `ogg`, `vorbis`, `opus` and `opusfile` repositories in the `external` folder.
-If none of these work, `miniaudio_libvorbis` and `miniaudio_libopus` will be excluded from the build.

 Documentation